K. K. Downing

-Kenneth Downing Jr. (born 27 October 1951) is an English guitarist and a former member of the heavy metal band Judas Priest and current member of KK's Priest.
+Kenneth Keith Downing Jr. (born 27 October 1951) is an English guitarist and a former member of the heavy metal band Judas Priest and current member of KK's Priest.

 Early life and career

 Downing was born in West Bromwich, West Midlands.
-In the late 1960s, he developed a passion for rock music and the guitar, which led to his being kicked out of his home at age 15 and dropping out of school soon afterwards.
+In the late 1960s, he developed a passion for rock music and the guitar, which led to his being kicked out of his home at age 15 and dropping out of school soon afterward.
 He is a mostly self-taught guitarist.
 He was heavily influenced by Jimi Hendrix, whom Downing said he was "very quick to recognize" as the future.
 He was also influenced by John Mayall & the Bluesbreakers and Eric Clapton.